Consumer medicine information

 • have any other medical conditions such as:

-- gastrointestinal disease (including severe gastroparesis (also called delayed gastric emptying)), a condition affecting your digestive system.
-Your doctor may need to monitor your condition more closely while you are using MOUNJARO.
+- gastrointestinal disease, including severe gastroparesis (also called delayed gastric emptying), a condition affecting your digestive system.
+Your doctor may need to monitor your condition more closely and in some cases your doctor may need to change your dose or stop MOUNJARO if symptoms are severe.

 - inflammation of the pancreas (pancreatitis) - an inflamed pancreas causing severe stomach and back pain which does not go away.
 MOUNJARO may cause inflammation of the pancreas.